RubyMoney/money-rails/man/gemstash-readme.7.md

 ## Reference

-For an anatomy of various configuration and commands, follow the links:
+An anatomy of various configuration and commands:

 * [Configuration][CONFIGURATION]
 * [Authorize][AUTHORIZE]